opalmer/pywincffi/docs/source/dev/vagrant.rst

 By default, the steps in `Rerunning The Provisioning Step`_ will install the source code for you.
-If you make changes however to the setup.py file or something seems broke you can force the provision process to run again:
+If you make changes however to the setup.py file or something seems broken you can force the provision process to run again and skip the OS steps:

 .. code-block:: console